Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: LITERATURE REVIEW

-Depending on the traffic statistics used in pressure calculation, there are many variations of definition for traffic pressure.
-The link lengths are taken into account \cite{kouvelas2014maximum} so that the pressure of a short link with queued vehicles is higher than the pressure of a longer link with the same number of queued vehicles, i.e., the queue density is used instead of the queue length in pressure calculation.
-Such definition of traffic pressure is leveraged in the reward design within deep reinforcement learning for signal control \cite{wei2019presslight}.
-To prioritize some phases, the phase weights are proposed by \cite{xiao2015further, xiao2015throughput} in pressure definition, along with the dynamic estimation of turning ratios and saturated flows are also proposed to be adaptive to temporal changes.
-To improve fairness in waiting time, \cite{wu2017delay} incorporates traffic delay into the pressure definition, with controllable relative importance between delay and queues.
-To avoid the practical difficulty in queue measurement, \cite{mercader2020max} proposed using travel times instead of queues to define the pressure, and are tested in both simulated and real traffic environments.
-To keep the large moving platoon seamlessly travel through an intersection, C-MP \cite{ahmed2024cmp} integrated the space mean speed into pressure definition to prioritize platoon movements.
-OCC-MP \cite{ahmed2024occ} prioritizes transit and other high occupancy vehicles on the MP framework to improve passenger-based efficiency.
-PQ-MP \cite{xu2024pedmp} integrates pedestrian queues into the MP framework to address the existence of pedestrian traffic.
+\paragraph{Variations in Traffic Pressure Definition} Numerous variations of traffic pressure have been developed, focusing on specific traffic statistics: \begin{itemize} \item \textit{Queue Density}: Incorporating link lengths into pressure calculation ensures that shorter links with queues are prioritized over longer links with the same queue length \cite{kouvelas2014maximum}.
+This pressure definition is also used in reward design for RL-based signal control \cite{wei2019presslight}. \item \textit{Phase Weights}: To prioritize specific phases, dynamic weights are introduced \cite{xiao2015further, xiao2015throughput}, along with adaptive estimation of turning ratios and saturation flows. \item \textit{Delay Time}: To improve fairness in waiting times, traffic delay is included in pressure definitions \cite{wu2017delay, liu2022dmp}. \item \textit{Travel Time}: Recognizing the difficulty in measuring queues, travel times have been used as proxies for pressure definitions and tested in both simulation and real-world settings \cite{mercader2020max}. \item \textit{Platoon and Occupancy Prioritization}: C-MP incorporates space mean speed to prioritize large moving platoons \cite{ahmed2024cmp}, OCC-MP prioritizes high-occupancy vehicles to improve passenger-based efficiency \cite{ahmed2024occ}, and PQ-MP integrates pedestrian queues to account for mixed traffic scenarios \cite{xu2024pedmp}. \end{itemize}

-To address the myopia of 1-hop traffic pressure, \cite{li2024generalized} formalized the multi-hop downstream pressure for heterogeneous perimeter control.
-Such generalization is to prevent future congestion in the downstream links.
-However, to preemptively clear queues for upstream links, one needs to address the potential traffic flow from upstream traffic.
-N-MP \cite{liu2024nmp} combines MaxPressure with heterogeneous perimeter control by considering multi-hop downstream links' traffic conditions beyond perimeter intersections.
-When the average density of the protected region exceeds the critical density, N-MP deprioritizes inflows from those perimeter intersections having higher aggregated congestion level at multi-hop downstream links.
+\paragraph{Multi-hop Extensions} Traffic pressure has been extended to multi-hop downstream applications for perimeter control.
+For instance, N-MP deprioritizes phases when multi-hop downstream link densities exceed a critical threshold \cite{liu2024nmp}, and \cite{li2024generalized} formalizes multi-hop downstream pressure grounded on Markov chain theory.
+However, these approaches primarily focus on downstream conditions, neglecting upstream traffic dynamics.